mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 Read a successful check with effect as follows:

-Effect 0: “Someone’s been watching us.”
+Effect 0: “Someone's been watching us.”
 There are recent tracks in the surrounding territory.

-Effect 2+: As above, but evidence is found of the recon squad’s presence, perhaps a boot print or signs of track covering.
+Effect 2+: As above, but evidence is found of the recon squad's presence, perhaps a boot print or signs of track covering.

 Effect 4+: As above, but the tracks are identified as Aslan.